PriceLab/BDDS/trenadb/fimo/README.md

 If you insist on doing chromosomes individually, the notation is as follows:

-``
+`fimo --text --oc . --no-qvalue ../meme/homer_all.meme ../chromosomes/1.fa > ./01_homer_all_fimo.txt`

+In this example, we're using a .meme file of all HOMER motifs and chromosome 1, then dumping the output into an appropriately-labeled text file.

+**Please note: this step will take a long time, so plan accordingly**

-## 4. Copy the existing fimo database dump from Amazon S3
+## 4. Copy the and restore the existing fimo database dump from Amazon S3

-## 5. Restore the database (I do this on an Amazon EC2 instance)
+Ultimately, you'll want to add your text files created in step 3 to the fimo database.
+The most recent version of fimo was created on June 08, 2017 and can be copied to your machine as follows:

+`aws s3 cp s3://cory-dbtest/2017_06_08_fimo.dump .`

+The database is around 34 GB and will take some time to download.
+Once it does, you'll need to restore it in PostgreSQL using the following command:

+`sudo pg_restore --verbose --clean --no-acl --no-owner --dbname=fimo --create 2017_06_08_fimo.dump`

+**This command will also take quite a while to run (probably a couple of hours), so plan accordingly**

-## 6. Using the template from [`create_fimo_table.sh`](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/create_fimo_table.sh), create a shell script that copies the fimo output into the existing fimo database
+## 5. Using the template from [`create_fimo_table.sh`](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/create_fimo_table.sh), create a shell script that copies the fimo output into the existing fimo database

-## 7. Create indices using the commands in [index.sql](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/index.sql)
+## 6. Create indices using the commands in [index.sql](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/index.sql)

-## 8. Dump the new fimo database locally
+## 7. Dump the new fimo database locally

-## 9. Copy the database dump to Amazon S3
+## 8. Copy the database dump to Amazon S3